josbeir/cakephp-docs-md/docs/3/en/console-and-shells/shells.md

 ## Parsing CLI Options

-Shells use [/console-and-shells/option-parsers](console-and-shells/option-parsers.md) to define their options, arguments and automate help generation.
+Shells use [Option Parsers](../console-and-shells/option-parsers.md) to define their options, arguments and automate help generation.

 ## Interacting with Input/Output

 Shells allow you to access a `ConsoleIo` instance via the `getIo()` method.
-See the [/console-and-shells/input-output](console-and-shells/input-output.md) section for more information.
+See the [Command Input/Output](../console-and-shells/input-output.md) section for more information.

 In addition to the `ConsoleIo` object, Shell classes offer a suite of shortcut methods.
 These methods are shortcuts and aliases to those found on `ConsoleIo`: